cosmos/ibc/ibc/4_IBC_USECASES.md

 ### Interchain collateralisation

-A subset of the validator set on one chain can elect to validate another chain and be held accountable for equivocation faults committed on that chain submitted over an IBC connection, and the second chain can delegate its' validator update logic to the first chain through the same IBC connection.
+A subset of the validator set on one chain can elect to validate another chain and be held accountable for equivocation faults committed on that chain submitted over an IBC connection, and the second chain can delegate its validator update logic to the first chain through the same IBC connection.

 #### Representations